Vietnam.vn - Nền tảng quảng bá Việt Nam

 Iraqi Prime Minister Mohammed Shia' al-Sudani.
 (Source: AP)

-Iraqi Prime Minister Mohammed Shia' al-Sudani made the warning at a meeting he chaired on August 9 on tracking down suspects and criminals in corruption cases as well as the money they have embezzled.
+Iraqi Prime Minister Mohammed Shia' al-Sudani made the warning at a meeting he chaired on August 9 on the search for suspects and criminals in corruption cases as well as the money they have embezzled.

 He called on relevant government agencies to leverage diplomatic and economic relationships to help track down smuggled money and corrupt individuals on the run.